disnet/disnet.github.com/_posts/2012-12-20-how-to-read-macros.markdown

 So where can we fit macros into this picture?
 Which representation is best for macros to do their stuff?

-Well, by the time we get to an AST it's too late since parsers only understand a fixed grammar (well, technically there is research on [adaptive grammars][adapt] but this way leads to madness!).
+Well, by the time we get to an AST it's too late since parsers only understand a fixed grammar (well, technically there is research on [adaptive/extensible grammars][adapt] but that way leads to madness!).
 Obviously the raw code as a string is too unstructured for macros so how about the array of tokens produced by the lexer?

 Tokens are fine for cpp `#define` style macros but we want moar power!
 And, as it turns out, just normal tokens aren't going to cut it for us.
 Consider this simple macro that provides a concise way to define functions: